 The SteelSeries Arctis Pro Wireless are significantly better gaming headphones than the SteelSeries TUSQ.
 The Arctis Pro are more comfortable and better built, have a more neutral default sound profile, and you can customize their sound to your liking using their companion software's graphic EQ and presets.
 They also have a better overall mic performance, can be used wirelessly, and support Bluetooth as well as non-Bluetooth wireless.
 However, some users may prefer the TUSQ's lightweight and easily portable design.

 The EPOS GTW 270 Hybrid Truly Wireless and the SteelSeries TUSQ have different strengths, and you may prefer either one.
 The EPOS are wireless gaming headphones that support Bluetooth.
-Their USB-C dongle offers fairly low latency, although it lacks mic support.
+Their USB-C dongle offers fairly low latency.
 They feel better built, have a more comfortable fit, their sound profile is more neutral, which some users may prefer, and they support Dolby 7.1.
 They're also able to block out more background sound, and their companion app offers a graphic EQ and presets to help you customize their sound to your liking.
 In contrast, the SteelSeries are wired gaming headphones, ensuring virtually no latency, and they have a detachable boom mic that offers a significantly better overall performance.

 The Corsair Void PRO RGB Wireless and the SteelSeries TUSQ have different strengths, and you may prefer either one.
 The Corsair are wireless gaming headphones with a more comfortable fit, a customizable sound profile, thanks to their companion app's graphic EQ and presets, and their boom mic offers a better noise handling performance.
 However, the SteelSeries have a more lightweight and portable design.
 Their boom mic also delivers a significantly better recording quality, and they also come with an in-line microphone if you want to take calls on the go.